-Parents/guardians will be provided with a screening checklist and requested to screen their student each morning of on-site education before they are transported to school.
+Parents/guardians are asked to screen their student each morning of on-site education before they are transported to school.

 Any student or staff member with any symptoms as per the screening list below should stay home and not come to the school building that day.